McDonald’s Baked Apple Pie

 McDonald’s Baked Apple Pie is made with 100% American-grown apples and a lattice crust.

-Read this guide for a comprehensive overview of the nutritional information, ingredients, and allergens in McDonald’s baked apple pie.
+Read this guide for a comprehensive overview of the nutrition facts, calories, ingredients, and allergens in McDonald’s baked apple pie.

 Baked Apple Pie Nutritional Information